vatbub/smartCharger/Readme.md

 7. Under `Event Name` paste the following: `laptopStartCharging`
 8. Click on `Create trigger`.
 9. Click on `That`.
-10. Search for the manufacturer of your smart plug, click it and follow the set up process to switch the plug ON.
+10. Search for the manufacturer of your smart plug, click it and follow the set-up process to switch the plug ON.
 11. Disable `Receive notifications...` if you do not wish to receive notifications when Smart charger is doing something.
 12. Click `Finish`.
 13. Repeat steps 3 through 12, but with the event name being `laptopStopCharging` and the smart plug turning OFF instead.